brempong77/gitgames/README.md

 - Provide examples or screenshots of gameplay.

 ## Contributing
-For contribution, follow the below:
+Follow the below to get started:
 1. Fork the repository.
 2. Create a new branch:
    ```bash